Warsaw Poland: Life, Cost of Life and How to find Job

 Warsaw is located more or less in the center of Europe.
-I remember when we was living in Cyprus, flights was expensive.
+I remember when we were living in Cyprus, the flights were expensive.
 Then Ryanair came in and we could find better flights.

-10. I can still find some Greek food
+10. I can still find Good Greek food

 This is the good part.
-At least once every 2 weeks i need to eat souvlaki, tzantziki and grilled pitta.
-Although there are so many nice food here, Greek is my favorite.
+At least once every 2 weeks I need to eat souvlaki, tzatziki, and grilled pita.
+Although there are so many nice foods here, Greek is my favorite.

-- KAVOS - This is my favorite and since it was opened i am not eating in other place (Jasna 26)
+- KAVOS - This is my favorite and since it was opened I am not eating in another place (Jasna 26)

 The combination of the above two is feeling my lonely nights out in the capital of Poland.

-- Tawerna Błękitny Zakątek Warszawa - This is friend's tavern.
-But the hours doesn't help me much to eating there often.
+- Taverna Błękitny Zakątek Warszawa - This is a friend's tavern.

-There was another one called PATRIS and i was there once.
-It't not bad.
-It might even very nice to go there is summer as it located exactly on the banks of the Wisła river.
+There was another one called PATRIS and I was there once.
+It's not bad.
+It might even very nice to go there in summer as it is located exactly on the banks of the Wisła river.

 By the way, the place with the best pączek in Warsaw is Pączkarnia z Tradycją M.M.
 Wolińscy.
 My sport is the one next to Bitwy Warszawskie but they even have in Nowy Swiat.

-11. Girls & Guys are not stupid and snobbish
+11. Girls & Guys are not stupid or snobbish

-- Warsaw Social is a community that organize Events for foreigners in Warsaw.
+- Warsaw Social is a community that organizes Events for foreigners in Warsaw.
 It is the biggest FREE community in Warsaw.

-- Another international community focusing on language meetings during the evenings in Warsaw is: Tandem Warsaw International Community
+- Another international community for language meetings in Warsaw is: Tandem Warsaw International Community

 - Use Tinder, is very trending in Warsaw.